w4bo/AA2526-unibo-mldm/slides/03-dataunderstanding.md

 # Data understanding

-The **data understanding** phase of CRISP-DM involves taking a closer look at the data available for mining
+The **data understanding** phase of CRISP-DM involves taking a closer look at the data available for mining.

 - This step is critical in preventing problems during data preparation, which is typically the longest part of a project
 - The data understanding phase involves four steps, including: